Novaya Zemlya: Population

+The entire civilian population was transferred to the mainland in 1957 before nuclear testing began.

+The population of Novaya Zemlya as of the 2010 Census was about 2,429, of whom 1,972 resided in Belushya Guba, an urban settlement that is the administrative center of Novaya Zemlya District.
+457 more persons resided in the second largest settlement of Rogachevo.
+The population consists mainly of military and construction workers.
+Severny Island is virtually unpopulated.

 Geography and geology

 Novaya Zemlya is an extension of the northern part of the Ural Mountains, and the interior is mountainous throughout.
 It is separated from the mainland by the Kara Strait.
 Novaya Zemlya consists of two major islands, separated by the narrow Matochkin Strait, as well as a number of smaller islands.
 The two main islands are: